joef551/amq-tools/README.md

 	$ runc props=/tmp/myprops

+13. Run the consumer and have it derive the connection factory from the jndi.properties file.

+	$ runc jndi

 The consumer will dump sampling statistics, such as the ones below, each time it reaches the sampleSize (default = 5000).